apredeus/multi-bacpipe/README.md

 * informative alignment statistics, including rRNA/tRNA content, number of multimappers, fraction of successfully assigned reads, etc.;
 * a single [MultiQC](http://multiqc.info/) quality control report.

-## Tutorial

-For the easiest introduction, please follow the tutorial from this repository.

 ## Installation and dependencies
 Clone the pipeline scripts into your home directory and add them to $PATH variable in bash: